jfontestad/rgraphsense/docs/AddressesApi.md

 | **200** | OK |  -  |

 # **ListAddressTxs**
-> AddressTxs ListAddressTxs(currency, address, page=var.page, pagesize=var.pagesize)
+> TxsAccount ListAddressTxs(currency, address, page=var.page, pagesize=var.pagesize)

 Get all transactions an address has been involved in